RealFakeAccount/Fuck_51taoshi.com/README.md

 you can install requirement by typing `pip install selenium` in your command line

-## usaage
+## usage
-fill in your username and password in cnm51taoshi.py (line 10-11) then run this code
+fill in your username and password in cnm51taoshi.py (line 10-11). put python file and the answer in the same folder run this code.

 Some bugs may occur.
 Feel free to contribute.